hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_ncells.png" width="600">
 </p>

 Ultimately, we **find ~1,200 genes significant from both DESeq2 and FindMarkers**.
-The DESeq2 signicant list is considerably smaller and so the overlapping genes make up a good proportion of the total.
-To explore some of the similarities and differences, let us look at specific genes that demonstrate each of the following cases:
+The DESeq2 significant list is considerably smaller and so the overlapping genes make up a good proportion of the total.
+To explore some of the similarities and differences, let's look at specific genes that demonstrate each of the following cases:

 1. Significant in only FindMarkers (Crebl2)
 2. Significant in only DESeq2 (Hist1h1d)